johnshields/SHA512-Calculator/workings/Research-and-Development-Diary.md

 #define Sig0(x) ROTR(x, 1) ^ ROTR(x, 8) ^ SHR(x, 7)
 #define Sig1(x) ROTR(x, 19) ^ ROTR(x, 61) ^ SHR(x, 6)
 ```

+## Week Six
+This week for [practical work](https://github.com/johnshields/TOA-Labs/blob/main/funcs/pre_process.c), pre-processing and message padding were done to calculate how many bytes and bits are read from a file.
+I also added in the initial hash value 'H' for eight 64-bit words.
+This will be used later for pre-processing.

 ***
 ###### END OF RESEARCH AND DEVELOPMENT DIARY